B-asmala/IEEE-CS-25-BACKEND/MySQL/MySQL.md

 - Increase the number of tables.
 - Does not maintain data integrity.

+# Task 5
+## Multi-version concurrency Control
+(MVCC) is a database optimization method, that makes redundant copies of records to allow for safe concurrent reading and updating of data.
+In the database, every tuple has a version number.
+The tuple with the greatest version number can have a read operation done on it simultaneously.
+Only a copy of the record may be used for writing operations.
+While the copy is being updated concurrently, the user may still view the previous version.
+The version number is increased upon successful completion of the writing process.
+The upgraded version is now used for every new record operation and every time there is an update, this cycle is repeated.

+## Triggers
+A trigger is a stored procedure in a database that automatically invokes whenever a special event in the database occurs.
+By using SQL triggers, developers can automate tasks, ensure data consistency, and keep accurate records of database activities.
+For example, a trigger can be invoked when a row is inserted into a specified table or when specific table columns are updated.

+## How can you take the backup of a database?
+Automatic backups can be run regulary (e.g, once a day).
+There are several methods :
+- Making a Hot Backup with MySQL Enterprise Backup
+- Making Backups by Copying Table Files
+- Making Backups with mysqldump
+- Making Incremental Backups by Enabling the Binary Log
+- Making Delimited-Text File Backups

 # References
 - [geeks for geeks](https://www.geeksforgeeks.org/)
 - [Oracle](https://www.oracle.com/database/what-is-database/)